3 Beginner-Friendly Tools to Improve Self-Esteem

 Step 2: Self-Compassion Practices That Build Lasting Self-Esteem

 When you struggle with low self-esteem, it’s not just your thoughts that hurt, it’s the feeling of being fundamentally flawed.
-That kind of shame isn’t just painful, it’s isolating.
-And often, our first instinct is to try and “fix” ourselves, push harder, or pretend we’re fine.
-But the research says otherwise: true healing comes not from criticism, but compassion.
+That kind of shame isn’t just painful, it’s isolating and often, our first instinct is to try and “fix” ourselves, push harder, or pretend we’re fine.
+Psychological research suggests that self-compassion can reduce shame and self-criticism while improving emotional regulation.

 Self-compassion isn’t fluffy.
 It’s a powerful emotional regulation skill grounded in psychology, particularly Compassion-Focused Therapy (CFT).
 It teaches us to respond to our pain the way we’d respond to a hurting friend with warmth, care, and permission to be imperfect.